 So what are the basics of bookkeeping and cash flow management?

 Firstly, you must secure a regular cash flow and be reasonably knowledgeable about sales funnel to understand the future potential consumers thinking and when and how the money will come in.
 This means getting customers to prepay as much as possible.
 As a fledgling business you cannot afford to give credit to many customers.
 This luxury will come down the road when you are more established.
 But if your business relies on supplying only large accounts that pay after 45- 90 days, and frequently penalize you with chargebacks, you will need a hefty line of credit right off the bat to bridge temporary cash flow shortfalls.
 You must try get any and every sale you can regardless of the headache involved, later, you can become picky and fire your least profitable customers.
 You also need to bend over backwards to please those customers because you need them to like you and your product, and reorder.
 You are building a customer base and every customer is money in the bank.
-Every sale generates cash flow without which your business cannot run.
-If you are truly invested in your business, your net worth is tied up in it and you have put your heart and soul into making it work, than you will learn this lesson early and painfully.
+Every sale generates cash flow wich without your business cannot run.
+If you are truly invested in your business, your net worth is tied up in it and you have put your heart and soul into making it work, then you will learn this lesson early and painfully.